stratis-storage/stratis-docs/content/multi-threading.md

 The stratisd engine
 -------------------
 The `stratisd` engine is the core of the `stratisd` daemon.
-It manages all the essentially functionality of `stratisd`.
+It manages all the essential functionality of `stratisd`.
 Access to the engine is controlled by a mutex.

 The dbus channel